 May she SPEIRhead into retirement with the same vitality.

-Flagg Chapel
+Flagg Chapel Baptist Church

 Flagg Chapel Eddy Neighborhood

-Renowned as Milledgeville’s first African-American Church, Flagg Chapel Baptist Church was organized in 1830 by a small group of freedmen, under the leadership of the recently freed Wilkes Flagg.
-Flagg, who was born into enslavement but worked to purchase his own freedom, was motivated to create an environment where African-Americans could freely worship after being denied membership rights to the local First Baptist Church of Milledgeville.
-Flagg purchased the acre of land where Flagg Chapel now stands and built a home and blacksmith shop.
-During the church’s early days, Flagg was the congregation’s first Deacon with Sr. Rev. Milus Wilbun having presided as the first pastor.
-Flagg served as the head pastor of Flagg Chapel Baptist Church from 1845-1878.
-After the American Civil War, he built Flagg Chapel and used his leadership role to advise others on economic and social matters.
-Under his leadership, the church served as an inspiration and catalyst for other churches to form within the community including Shiloh Baptist Church, El Bethel, Union Baptist, and Trinity CME.
+Flagg purchased the acre of land where Flagg Chapel stands today, building both a home and a blacksmith shop on the property.
+He served as the congregation’s first deacon, while the Rev. Milus Wilbun presided as its first pastor.
+Flagg later served as head pastor from 1845 to 1878, using his leadership role to advise others on economic and social matters.
+Under his leadership, the church served as an inspiration and catalyst for other churches to form within the community, including Shiloh Baptist Church, El Bethel, Union Baptist, and Trinity CME.

 Eddy High School